-Results 1–10 of 30 for "Fact Sheet"X related to "A happier, healthier workplace" Refine Your Search Refine Your Search TopicChildren (27)Teens (17)Socioeconomic status (12)Education (5)Aging (4) 31 more... [+] Sexuality (4)Disability (3)Race (3)Anxiety (2)Autism (2)Eating disorders (2)Emotional health (2)Health disparities (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Natural disasters (2)Stress (2)Violence (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Kids & the media (1)Learning & memory (1)Obesity (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Therapy (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXAuthor/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 30 Previous 1 2 3 ...
+Results 1–10 of 30 for "Fact Sheet"X related to "A happier, healthier workplace" Refine Your Search Refine Your Search TopicChildren (9)Teens (5)Socioeconomic status (4)Lesbian, gay, bisexual, transgender (3)Sexuality (3) 13 more... [+] Aging (2)Anxiety (1)Autism (1)Death & dying (1)Education (1)Health disparities (1)Human rights (1)Marriage & divorce (1)Natural disasters (1)Safety & design (1)Sexual abuse (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXAuthor/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 30 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 2.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 3.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 4.HIV/AIDS & Socioeconomic StatusDomestically and internationally, HIV is a disease that affects those of lower socioeconomic status at a disproportionately high rate.Fact Sheet (January 2010)5.Answers to Your Questions For a Better Understanding of Sexual Orientation & HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 2.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 3.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
 The brochure is also available in Russian and Spanish.Fact Sheet 5.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
 Fact Sheet 6.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 10.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet Previous 1 2 3 ...
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 7.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 8.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 9.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 10.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 30 for "Fact Sheet"X related to "A happier, healthier workplace"